-The minimum stay in New York is 3 weeks, and 2 weeks for all other programs.
+The minimum stay in Connecticut is 3 weeks, and 2 weeks for all other programs.
 We find that any stay shorter than this just isn’t as effective in developing new habits for continued success after camp.
 If your child has significant weight to lose we recommend a longer stay.
 Our programs are open each summer for anywhere from 6 to 9 weeks.

 If you are unsure how to long to attend, give us a call and we would be happy to help you decide which stay is right for your child.